Thangwasd123/Thang_Portfolio.github.io/enigma-hackathon-idl.md

 # Enigma Hackathon: Time Series Demand Planning for IDL Logistics

 ## Overview
 This project was developed during the Enigma Hackathon, where our team created a time series forecasting solution for IDL Logistics to predict and optimize supply chain demand.
+We won 2nd place in this Hackathon!

 ## 🏆 Challenge
 <img src="images/IDL%20Logo.png" alt="IDL Logo" width="300">